jfloff/pywFM/README.md

 ### Future work
 * Improve the `save_model` / `load_model` so we can have a more defined init-fit-predict cycle (perhaps we could inherit from [sklearn.BaseEstimator](http://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html))
+* Can we contribute to libFM repo so save_model is enabled for all learning methods (namely MCMC)?
 * Look up into shared library solution to improve I/O overhead

 *I'm no factorization machine expert, so this library was just an effort to have `libFM` as fast as possible in Python.
 Feel free to suggest features, enhancements; to point out issues; and of course, to post PRs.*